-Finally, the teacher and student surveys were reviewed by a group of four teachers who were currently teaching elementary and middle school grades, prior to beginning this project.
-For future work, a representative student population would be utilized to validate the survey for students.
+Finally, while teacher and student surveys were reviewed by a group of four teachers who were currently teaching elementary and middle school grades, a representative student population would be helpful to validate the survey for students.
+A validation study was beyond the scope of this project.

 CONCLUSION

-No standard approach to teaching running has been adopted in BC Schools.
 Teachers and students have varying perceptions about how running is taught.
-The evaluation of running is based on performance and may not account for the intrinsic limitations of the many children with chronic medical conditions.
-Notably, there is a demonstrated interest from both students and teachers for more education on running form, technique, and the cardiovascular benefits in BC schools.
-The opportunity to improve the tools teachers and students have to attain an active lifestyle must be taken seriously in order to decrease the burden of chronic disease.
+The evaluation of running is often based on performance and may not account for the intrinsic limitations of the many children with chronic medical conditions.
+Notably, there is a demonstrated interest from both students and teachers for more education on running form, technique, and its benefits.

 ACKNOWLEDGEMENTS